deltachat/deltachat-pages/README.md

 - add the language to `tlangs` in `/tools/t-dance.sh` and run `./t-dance.sh pull` from the `tools`-directory.

-- check the language selection in `/index.html` and in `/_includes/footer-languages.html`.
+- check the language selection in `/_includes/footer-languages.html`.

 ### To **add a new page**: